“You’re Not ADD (Part 3): You’re Artistic”

 When the therapist interviewed my mother to see whether I’d had ADD as a child, mom resisted.
 She was loath to define me — or any child — pathologically.
 She had always played up my strengths — and thus my messiness, my inconsistencies, and my “elsewhere-ness,” were simply seen as by-products of my creative nature.

-In Driven to Distraction, Dr. Hallowell talks about how, lacking an inner structure, a mind with ADHD needs to structure itself around something.
+In Driven to Distraction, Dr. Hallowell talks about how, lacking an inner structure, a mind with attention deficit disorder (ADHD or ADD) needs to structure itself around something.
 How grateful I was that my mother welcomed me and encouraged me to structure my mind around creativity!
-I was never bored, since she kept me supplied with pencils, crayons and notebooks – all the medicine I ever needed.
+I was never bored, since she kept me supplied with pencils, crayons and notebooks — all the medicine I ever needed.
 The impenetrable bedroom was a work-around.
 I developed my talents and work always came easily.
 Someone always needed a sketch for something or other.
 “What is creativity,” asks Hallowell, “but impulsivity gone right?”

 Approaching/wading through midlife, however, I was feeling inwardly burdened by my creative nature.
 My schedule was packed with social events involving costumes, my files were bursting with unfinished sketches and drawings, my house was cluttered with interesting things that needed dusting, and my computer was filling up with unpublished novels.
 I could barely juggle my twenty clients, all of which wanted a different slice of my graphic design and writing and drawing and designing and creative consulting talents, with all of the volunteer work I wanted to do.
 On the ADHD screening, however, I showed up as stable, having owned the same business for 20 years and being a pillar of the community.